relay-dev/fluent-commander/README.md

 ## Installation

-Here's how you can install the FluentCommander NuGet Package:
+Here's how you can install the NuGet Package:

 > ### *.NET Core CLI*
 >